 Millie was also a journalist for the Toledo Times and the Toledo Blade.
 At sixty-two, she obtained her pilot’s license.
 Follow the clues throughout Missing Millie to discover the story of this ghostwriter, journalist, and adventurer.

-Julie Rubini is the founder of Claire’s Day, a children’s book festival in honor of her late daughter.
-She is the author of Hidden Ohio and Missing Millie Benson: The Secret Case of the Nancy Drew Ghostwriter and Journalist.
+Julie K. Rubini is the founder of Claire’s Day, a children’s book festival in honor of her late daughter.
+She is the author of Hidden Ohio, Missing Millie Benson: The Secret Case of the Nancy Drew Ghostwriter and Journalist and Virginia Hamilton: America's Storyteller.
 But most of all, she cherishes her roles as wife to Brad and mother to daughter Kyle and son Ian.

 Save 20% ($11.96)